 When it comes to vehicle maintenance, first responders already have a lot to think about.
 In an emergency situation, there’s no time for an engine error, flat tire, or broken emergency light and so all of the key components of the vehicle must be checked regularly and replaced frequently to avoid a potentially fatal delay.
-New and spare lights and sirens can be sourced from Extreme Tactical Dynamics and regular vehicle servicing can help to find potential mechanical faults before they become a problem, but thanks to COVID-19 first responders must add another vehicle check to their already long list, sanitation.
+New and spare lights and sirens can be sourced from many online stores and regular vehicle servicing can help to find potential mechanical faults before they become a problem, but thanks to COVID-19 first responders must add another vehicle check to their already long list, sanitation.

 Stopping the spread of COVID-19

 COVID-19 has affected every industry, across the world.
 Many countries may still be on lockdown in an attempt to stop the spread of COVID-19, but first responders must remain active in their lines of duty.
 Police, fire-fighters, ambulances, paramedics, and emergency crews continue their work on the front line, potentially coming into contact with COVID-19 multiple times a day, unwittingly spreading the virus as they travel between calls.
 For those called out to known COVID cases, in particular, it is vital that extra sanitation measures are implemented to keep first responder crews and their future patients safe from the spread.
 So how are first responders responding to the crisis?

 How COVID-19 spreads

 Although COVID-19 is still a relatively new virus it is believed that it spreads primarily through close contact between people and is not currently airborne.
 Person-to-person spreading means that the virus can be transmitted between individuals who are in close contact with one another (within approximately 6 feet) via respiratory droplets released when an infected person coughs, sneezes or talks, and also via touching objects that have been infected with COVID-19 droplets.